ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-fa" href="https://osu.ppy.sh/users/3958619">Doomsday</a></p>

-I did a bit of music study during my school days, and I played Trombone in my high school band, but it wasn't a major interest of mine until recently, really.
+I did a bit of music study during my school days, and I played trombone in my high school band, but it wasn't a major interest of mine until recently, really.

 Thanks to rhythm games, I've absolutely fallen in love with its style of music, especially the "Final Boss" sort of tune.
 They are such a rush to listen to for me, and even more so when played in a game on the ragged edge of difficulty.
 One night in late 2019, I was vibing out to some of these songs and I said to myself that I'd love to make music like that one day.
 Right then, I remembered that I had an old MIDI keyboard, and started searching for piano tutorials.
 That's pretty much how it started.